MainulDip/AiMlStudy/env-setup.md

 - Download the installer (Miniconda3-latest-Linux-x86_64.sh).
 - run "bash Miniconda3-latest-Linux-x86_64.sh" then press "enter" to enter into license agreement, then press "q" and enter "Yes" to accept.
 - Check : run "conda list" to check the installation by reopening the terminal

+### Conda Config:
+- Windows Env Var: run `where conda` in anaconda/miniconda terminal and add those path to the system environmental variable path
+- run `conda init bash` or `conda init <shell-interface>` to run `conda activate env-name`
 ### New Projects:
 ```sh
 # cd into project dir and run